-A thoughtful reader kindly sent me a fascinating article on cutting boards.
 Originally published in the Feb.
-6, 1993 edition of Science News, the article describes research claiming that wooden cutting boards possess some sort of bacteria-killing properties, thus making them less likely to contaminate food than plastic or acrylic cutting boards.
+6, 1993 edition of Science News, a fascinating article on cutting boards describes research claiming that wooden cutting boards possess some sort of bacteria-killing properties, thus making them less likely to contaminate food than plastic or acrylic cutting boards.
 "Pathogens prefer plastic," the article declares.

 Nearly twenty years later, however, experts are still recommending nonporous plastic cutting boards, and local health departments continue to prohibit the use of wooden cutting boards in commercial foodservice.